Effective Meetings

 Below is a checklist of general meeting guidelines in chronological orders (some of these take place concurrently).

-• Contact the audience 24 hours in advance to remind them.
+• Contact the audience 24 hours in advance with a reminder.

-• Respect the busy schedules of everyone but firm enough to require their attendance and participation.
+• Respect their busy schedules but firm enough to require their attendance and participation.

 • For Six Sigma projects, you want the team members to PARTICIPATE.
 Remind them of this expectation as part of being selected on the team.